Job prospects Support Services Assistant - Medical in Canada

 Labour market conditions over the next 10 years

-Over the 2014-2016 period, employment in this occupational group increased at a somewhat stronger pace than the average for all occupations.
-The unemployment rate slightly declined to reach 3.6% in 2016, below the national average of 7.0%.
-Little change was recorded in the average hourly wage.
-Hence, analysis of key labour market indicators suggests that the number of job seekers was sufficient to fill the job openings in this occupational group.
+Over the 2016-2018 period, employment in this occupational group increased at a somewhat stronger pace than the average for all occupations.
+The unemployment rate continued declining to reach 3.0% in 2018, sitting near its own historical low and below the national average of 5.8%.
+Throughout the 2016-2018 period, the number of unemployed workers per job vacancy was well below the average for all occupations, and fell consistently, suggesting that the increased demand for workers has reduced the available stock of workers.
+Hence, analysis of key labour market indicators suggests that the number of job seekers was insufficient to fill the job openings in this occupational group.

-As job openings and job seekers are projected to be relatively similar over the 2017-2026 period, it is expected that the balance between labour supply and demand seen in recent years will continue over the projection period.
+As job openings and job seekers are projected to be relatively similar over the 2019-2028 period, the labour shortage conditions seen in recent years are expected to continue over the projection period.
 Job openings are projected to arise from both expansion demand and retirements.
-Job creation (expansion demand) is projected to represent more than 45% of job openings.
-Employment growth is expected to be one of the strongest among all occupations.
-Similar to most occupations in the health sector, the aging population and the rising need for long-term care is projected to put further pressure the demand for health services assistants.
+Job creation (expansion demand) is projected to represent more than 50% of job openings.
+Similar to most occupations in the health sector, the aging population and the rising need for long-term care is projected to put further pressure on the demand for health services assistants.
 The growing number of seniors will lead to an increase in the use of hospital, nursing homes and long-term care centers services where these workers provide front-line services.
-Retirements are also expected to represent about 45% of job openings.
+Retirements are also expected to represent about 40% of job openings.
 Pressures arising from these departures are anticipated to be in line with the national average as workers in this occupational grouping have a similar age structure to that of other occupations.
 With regard to labour supply, the number of school leavers is expected to increase in response to the high demand for workers in this occupation.
 As it has been the case in recent years, a significant number of job seekers are expected to join this occupation from immigration.
 Finally, almost 40% of the labour supply for this occupational group will come from workers from other occupations, notably home support workers, housekeepers and related occupations (NOC 4412), looking for career opportunities and higher wages.

 - Date modified: